rwaight/actions/composite/check-semver-labels/README.md

-# Check Semver Labels Action
+# Check Semver Labels Composite Action

-Check a pull request for semver labels using the label-checker action
+Check a pull request for semver labels using the [github/label-checker](../../github/label-checker/) action

 ## Deploying this action